sachinsu/sachinsu.github.io/work_journal/journal2021.md

 ## 2021-nov-16 Tue

 - History

-Caution!
-External email.
-Do not open attachments or click links, unless this email comes from a known sender and you know the content is safe.
     - The original Islamic rulers weren’t particularly interested in converting Christians as these provided them with tax revenues –the proselytism of Islam did not address those called “people of the book”, i.e. individuals of Abrahamic faith.
 In fact, my ancestors who survived thirteen centuries under Muslim rule saw advantages in not being Muslim: mostly in the avoidance of military conscription.

     - Gnostic religions are those with mysteries and knowledge that is typically accessible to only a minority of elders, with the rest of the members in the dark about the details of the faith